Neos-Metaverse/NeosPublic/README.md

 ## Roadmap

-This repository also contain's Neos Roadmap, you can find this [here](https://github.com/Frooxius/NeosPublic/projects/1)
+This repository also contains Neos Roadmap, you can find this [here](https://github.com/Frooxius/NeosPublic/projects/1)